isacben/picoboy-dev/README.md

 # picoboy

-A handheld console for PICO-8 games.
-Runs with a Raspberry Pi.
+Development repository of a handheld console for PICO-8 games that runs with a Raspberry Pi Zero.

 This project is ongoing.
 An MVP is not available yet.

+The picoboy will be available here: https://github.com/isacben/picoboy

 ## TODO list